+After the Power-ON Reset (POR) and once the Undervoltage Lockout (UVLO) threshold is cleared, the 34653 checks for external components on two pins-ILIM and ICHG-to set the levels of the Overcurrent Limit and the Charging Current Limit, respectively.
 The device then initiates the start-up timer (Point A in Figure 6) and checks for the start-up conditions (see next paragraph).
-The duration of the timer is either a default or a user-programmable value.
+The duration of the timer is a default value.
 For undervoltage and overvoltage faults during power up the 34652 retries infinitely until normal input voltage is attained.
 If the die temperature ever increased beyond the thermal shutdown threshold or the device is disabled, then the start-up timer resets and the retry counter increments.
 If after 10 retries the die temperature is still high and the device is still disabled, the 34652 will not retry again and the power in the device must be recycled or the device must be disabled to reset the retry counter.